-In 1918, the Spanish flu infected the White House.
+In 1918, the flu infected the White House.
 Even President Wilson got sick.

+On Friday, President Trump announced that he and first lady Melania Trump have contracted the novel coronavirus, the deadliest pandemic since the 1918 flu.

+Trump — who has repeatedly played down the risks of the virus and eschewed the masks his own scientists recommend — was diagnosed after one of his top aides, Hope Hicks, tested positive.

-Wilson’s personal secretary was among the first in his administration to be sickened by a pandemic that would ultimately inflect 500 million people.
+In 1918, Wilson’s personal secretary was among the first in his administration to be sickened.
 Margaret, his eldest daughter, got it.
 Secret Service members did, too.
-Even the White House sheep were not sparred.
+Even the White House sheep were not spared.

-Also not spared: The President of the United States.
+Also not spared: the president of the United States.

 In April 1919, Wilson traveled to the Paris Peace Conference for talks on ending the Great War.
-Soon after arriving, the president become ill with a fever and violent fits of coughing that left him nearly unable to breath.
+Soon after arriving, the president become ill with a fever and violent fits of coughing that left him nearly unable to breathe.

 Wilson's condition deteriorated so quickly that his personal doctor, Cary T. Grayson, thought he had been poisoned.